September 25, 2025

 The Western Flyer Comeback Story: Raising Spirits Since 1940

-In 1940, author John Steinbeck and his close friend, marine biologist Ed Ricketts, set out aboard the Western Flyer on a beer-stocked voyage that became The Log from the Sea of Cortez—a journey that’s inspired generations of scientists, conservationists, and ocean lovers.
+In 1940, author John Steinbeck and marine biologist Ed Ricketts set out aboard the Western Flyer on a beer-stocked voyage that became The Log from the Sea of Cortez: a journey that has inspired generations of scientists, conservationists, and ocean lovers.

-Eighty-five years later, the Western Flyer is back—fully restored and relaunched as a floating classroom and community hub for scientists, students, fishers, artists, and dreamers.
+Eighty-five years later, the Western Flyer sails again, fully restored and relaunched as a floating classroom and community hub for scientists, students, fishers, artists, and dreamers.

 The ocean needs many diverse voices, and the Western Flyer is a place where they can come together—inviting curiosity that’s the first step toward true stewardship.